mkijowski/remote-learning/README.md

 Quick facts:
 * campus authentication using w#
 * can use both website or standalone application
+* email alerts when someon is in your meeting room
+* scheduleable meetings

 Topics for webex:
 * [CaTS Cisco Webex instructions](https://www.wright.edu/information-technology/services/cisco-webex-meeting-center).